 Doing this is just like printing anything else: Put the heat transfer sheet into the tray of your printer, use whatever software you need to create the design, then print the design out.

-The next time you need to create designs for t-shirts, resist the temptation to go to an embroidery shop.
+The next time you need to create t-shirts, resist the temptation to go to an embroidery shop.
 You can easily do what they do all by yourself by using the best printable vinyl paper.

 Doing this is much easier than you think, and it does not take nearly as much time as you feel.
-If you have access to a printer, an iron, and an ironing board, you can create nearly any design on any t-shirt effortlessly.
+If you have access to a printer, an iron, and an ironing board, you can effortlessly create typically any design on any t-shirt.

 Take some time to see what kind of transfer paper you need and what kinds of designs you can make with your transfer paper.